romatik/netlify-blog/content/post/2020-03-01-rstudio-conf-2020-review-part-3.en.md

 1. [`vctrs`: Creating custom vector classes with the `vctrs` package by Jesse Sadler](https://resources.rstudio.com/rstudio-conf-2020/vctrs-creating-custom-vector-classes-with-the-vctrs-package-jesse-sadler)

-Entertaining talk about how to create your own S3 class using `vctrs` package. `vctrs` provides you with robust framework and a path to follow if you want to have S3 class that has lots of useful properties: coercing, comparision, conversion etc. There are also couple of GH repos where this process is delineated even more clearly, so if you are thinking about creating your own S3 class, give `vctrs` and this talk a go.
+Entertaining talk about how to create your own S3 class using `vctrs` package. `vctrs` provides you with robust framework and a path to follow if you want to have S3 class that has lots of useful properties: coercing, comparison, conversion etc. There are also couple of GH repos where this process is delineated even more clearly, so if you are thinking about creating your own S3 class, give `vctrs` and this talk a go.

 1. [`future`: simple async, parallel and distributed processing in R by Henrik Bengtsson](https://resources.rstudio.com/rstudio-conf-2020/future-simple-async-parallel-amp-distributed-processing-in-r-whats-next-henrik-bengtsson)